 How to get rid of moths (the ones that eat your clothes and your carpets)

-When we think of moths we generally think of the ones that we see at night when a light is on, but it’s actually the species of moths that we don’t typically see that are the problem when it comes to keeping your clothes and carpets safe.
+When we think of moths we generally think of the ones we see at night when a light is on, but it’s actually the species of moths we don’t typically see that are the problem when it comes to keeping your clothes and carpets safe.
 But don’t worry!
 We’ve got everything you need, from top tips to tried-and-tested moth-ridding products, to help you protect your home from the devastating damage caused by fabric-feeding moths.

 A hidden problem